fbpx

 Tahitian dancing at the Royal Kona Resort Luau.
 Photo credit: Marcie Cheung

-The dancing was great and they incorporated both men and women in the show.
+The dancing was great, and both men and women were incorporated into the show.

-They also did a dance about the tiare flower which ended with a soloist doing a mesmerizing dance.
+They also did a dance about the tiare flower, which ended with a soloist performing a mesmerizing dance.

 Hula Kahiko